Lachlan Wells

-Lachlan Robert Wells (born 27 February 1997) is an Australian professional baseball pitcher who is currently a free agent.
+Lachlan Robert Wells (born 27 February 1997) is an Australian professional baseball pitcher for the LG Twins of the KBO League.
+He has previously played in the KBO League for the Kiwoom Heroes.

 Career

+Minnesota Twins

-Wells pitched in the Australian Baseball League from 2013 to 2015.
-The Minnesota Twins signed Wells to a minor league contract in 2014.
+Wells pitched for the Sydney Blue Sox in the Australian Baseball League from 2013 to 2015.
+The Minnesota Twins signed Wells to a minor league contract on 21 November 2014.

-Wells made his professional debut in 2015 with the GCL Twins and spent the whole season there, going 5–2 with a 2.09 ERA and 0.97 WHIP in ten games (nine starts).
+Wells made his professional debut in 2015 with the rookie-level Gulf Coast League Twins and spent the whole season there, going 5–2 with a 2.09 ERA and 0.97 WHIP in ten games (nine starts).
 In 2016, Wells pitched for the Cedar Rapids Kernels, compiling a 6–4 record and 1.77 ERA in 12 starts, and in 2017, he played for the Fort Myers Miracle where he pitched to a 4–10 record and 3.98 ERA in 16 games (14 starts).
 Wells missed the entire 2018 season after undergoing Tommy John surgery.

-In 2019, Wells appeared in only 10 games split between the GCL Twins and Fort Myers, accumulating a 2-6 record and 4.22 ERA with 39 strikeouts in 49.0 innings pitched.
+In 2019, Wells appeared in only 10 games split between the GCL Twins and Fort Myers, accumulating a 2-6 record and 4.22 ERA with 39 strikeouts in 49 innings pitched.
 Wells did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Wells also did not appear in a game for the organization in 2021 and was released by the Twins on February 22, 2022.
+Wells made 3 appearances with the Blue Sox between 18 December 2020 and 4 February 2021 with a 1.08 ERA.
+Wells also did not appear in a game for the organization in 2021 and was released by the Twins on 22 February 2022.

+He took the 2022-23 season off, before signing with the ABL's Adelaide Giants in November.
+In 9 starts, he went 6-0 with a 0.94 ERA, leading the Giants to the ABL finals against the Perth Heat.
+For his efforts, Wells won the Helms Award as the league's MVP.

+Philadelphia Phillies

+On 7 January 2024, Wells signed a minor league contract with the Philadelphia Phillies.
+Wells will join the Phillies and 11 of his Adelaide teammates for Spring Training in late February.
+Wells split the 2024 season between the Double-A Reading Fightin Phils and Single-A Clearwater Threshers, accumulating a 6-5 record and 3.47 ERA with 79 strikeouts over 93 1/3 innings of work.
+Wells elected free agency following the season on 6 November.

+Kiwoom Heroes

+On 11 June 2025, Wells signed with the Kiwoom Heroes of the KBO League as an injury replacement for Kenny Rosenberg.
+He made his debut for the Heroes as a starter on 25 June.
+Wells' contract expired with the Heroes on 23 July, and he returned to Australia despite being offered a full-season contract after Rosenberg was ruled out for the year.

+LG Twins

+On November 18, 2025, Wells signed with the LG Twins of the KBO League.